 The primary drivers of the free cash flow estimates are the forecasted growth in management fee revenue over eight years through the creation of new Helios private equity funds, as well as raising capital for new strategies such as Helios Digital Ventures, Helios Sports and Entertainment Group, Helios Seven Rivers Fund, Helios CLEAR and Helios Energy Transition Infrastructure.
-The \$24.1 million in management fee revenue for the year ended December 31, 2024 is expected to grow to \$143.0 million over the eight year forecasting period, implying a compound annual growth rate of 25.4%.
+The \$18.1 million in management fee revenue for the year ended December 31, 2024 could potentially increase to \$120.4 million over the eight year forecasting period, implying a compound annual growth rate of 21.9%.
 Growth in profit margins is expected to be driven by growth in management fee revenue, combined with expected operating leverage.
 In the event that TopCo LP does not achieve its forecasted growth in management fee revenue in future periods, this may result in a negative impact on the fair value of the company's TopCo LP Class B Limited Partnership Interest.